squirrelphp/queries/README.md

     ->writeAndReturnAffectedNumber();
 ```

+This explicit confirmation clause is needed to avoid executing queries where the `where` part was omitted by accident, which is a common mistake when writing/executing queries.

 ### Insert or Update

 This makes the insertOrUpdate functionality in DBInterface a bit easier to digest, using the same information: